hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

 >The element’s basic initialization order is:
 >
->created callback
+> - created callback
->local DOM initialized
+> - local DOM initialized
->ready callback
+> - ready callback
->factoryImpl callback
+> - factoryImpl callback
->attached callback
+> - attached callback

 They declared up front that the order in which these execute is not guaranteed, but they are able to ensure some of the hooks do execute in a manageable sequence.